Judicial System of the State of Deseret

-Organization

 Constitutional text

 The judiciary of the State of Deseret was created under the Sixth Article of the Constitution of the State of Deseret:

 Election of the first Deseret Supreme Court Justices

-Background

 Although the text of the Constitution of the State of Deseret indicates that the first election for the Justices of the Supreme Court was to be held on May 7, 1849, all evidence indicates that the Constitution was in fact composed sometime between July 1 and July 18, 1849: the drafters of the Constitution had been tasked with inventing an entire background of procedural history for the Deseret Constitution, including a constitutional convention and an election for the general body of officers for the government of the State of Deseret.
 The falsified procedural background was presumably taken as a measure that would legitimatize the constitution, and increase the likelihood that the U.S. government would approve Deseret's bid for statehood.

-Delegation

 On March 4, 1849, at a time when the Council of Fifty was still intending to petition the U.S. government to make Deseret a territory (it had not yet determined to aim for statehood), the Council delegated Heber C. Kimball as Chief Justice, with Newel K. Whitney and John Taylor as Associate Justices.
 The public election followed two days later on March 6 when, along with the rest of the slate of positions nominated by the council, the Justices were confirmed by a unanimous vote of 674 in favor.

-Implementation

 After the creation of the Supreme Court under the Constitution of the State of Deseret, the lower courts were created by the Deseret general assembly.
 On January 9, 1850, this legislature created a series of county courts and justices of the peace to serve on the local level.